-The LMS Executive Committee will provide strategic oversight of the USG learning management system.
+The LMS executive committee will provide strategic oversight of the USG learning management system.
 This committee will:

-- Provide a prioritized recommendation for the addition or reduction of LMS functionality to the USG VC/ CIO, VC/AA, and the vice chancellor and chief financial officer (VC/CFO) no later than 1 December of each year. - 2.
-Review system availability and customer satisfaction of the LMS system annually and provide recommendations to the VC/CIO and the VC/AA. - 3.
-Perform such tasks as assigned by USG Academic Affairs.
+- Provide a prioritized recommendation for the addition or reduction of LMS functionality to the USG VC/ CIO, VC/AA, and the vice chancellor and chief financial officer no later than 1 December of each year; - 2.
+Review system availability and customer satisfaction of the LMS system annually and provide recommendations to the USG CIO and vice chancellor of academic affairs; and,

+3. Perform such tasks as assigned by USG academic affairs.